-- Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law. - Completing data protection impact assessments where the school's processing of personal data presents a high risk to rights and freedoms of individuals, and when introducing new technologies (the DPO will advise on this process). - Integrating data protection into internal documents including this policy, any related policies and privacy notices. - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters; we will also keep a record of attendance.

-- Regularly conducting reviews and audits to test our privacy measures and make sure we are compliant. - Appropriate safeguards being put in place if we transfer any personal data outside of the European Economic Area (EEA), where different data protection laws will apply.
+- Appointing a suitably qualified DPO, and ensuring they have the necessary resources to fulfil their duties and maintain their expert knowledge. - Only processing personal data that is necessary for each specific purpose of processing, and always in line with the data protection principles set out in relevant data protection law. - Integrating data protection into internal documents including this policy, any related policies and privacy notices. - Regularly training members of staff on data protection law, this policy, any related policies and any other data protection matters; we will also keep a record of - Regularly conducting reviews and audits to test our privacy measures and make sure we are compliant. - Appropriate safeguards being put in place if we transfer any personal data outside of the European Economic Area (EEA), where different data protection laws will apply.